Table of Contents

 You should always keep a record of any doctor or medical practitioner you see from the time of your accident.
 It is important to have a detailed and full list of every consultation, every procedure, every phone call or meeting you have with any doctor or other medical professional.
 You need to keep track of every cent that you spend on your medical treatments, keep every diagnosis in writing that anyone ever gives you, and never fail to gather a record of any interaction you have with anybody about your injuries.

 If your accident was fairly severe, you might not have a memory of being treated on the scene or even later in the hospital.
 At the hospital, you will be seen by different doctors who are not directly employed by the hospital.
 In these circumstances, you will likely need to order billing records from multiple sources to fully understand the total cost of your treatment.
-Rest assured that records from paramedics, doctors, and the hospital are available and a skilled and experienced car accident lawyer will know how to get and best use them.
+Rest assured that records from paramedics, doctors, and the hospital are available and a car accident lawyer will know how to get and best use them.